dustinpfister/blog_posts/_posts/threejs-vector3-apply-axis-angle.md

 ## The Vector3 class Apply to axis method and what to knwo first

-This is a post on a prototype method of the Vector3 class in the javaScript library called threejs.
-So then I am writing about something that is very specific when it comes to client side web programing, and also requires at [least a little background with javaScript](/2018/11/27/js-getting-started/) and the basics of working with the three.js library in a project.
+This is a post on a method of the Vector3 class in the javaScript library called threejs called the app axis method.
+I am then writing about something that is very specific when it comes to client side web programming, and also requires at [least a little background with javaScript](/2018/11/27/js-getting-started/), and the basics of working with the threejs library in a project.
 If you feel that the content here might be a little to advanced for now there is taking a step back and starting out with a [getting started type post on the subject of threejs](/2018/04/04/threejs-getting-started/).
-If you have some experience with threejs but still feel stuck with this there are maybe a few more things you should read up on more before looking at these examples, I will take a moment to go over these things here in this section.
+If you have some experience with threejs, but still feel stuck with this there are maybe a few more things you should read up on more before looking at these examples.
+I will take a moment to go over these things here in this section.

 ### Read up more on the Vector3 class in general

 In this post the focal point is just one little method in the Vector3 class prototype, there are many others that you should become familiar with at one point or another.
-There are also some basic things you should be aware of at this point such as the fact that the position property of the [Object3d class](/2018/04/23/threejs-object3d/) is an instance of the Vector3 class, and that the object3d class is a base class for a whole lot of object in threejs such as Mesh objects, and Cameras.
-So it would make sense to read up more on the [Vector3 class](/2018/04/15/threejs-vector3/) in general, and not just stop with this post when doing so of course.
+There are also some basic things you should be aware of at this point such as the fact that the position property of the [Object3d class](/2018/04/23/threejs-object3d/) is an instance of the Vector3 class.
+Also there are things like the fact that the object3d class is a base class for a whole lot of object in threejs such as Mesh objects, Cameras, and so forth.
+So it would make sense to read up more on the [Vector3 class](/2018/04/15/threejs-vector3/) in general, and not just stop with this post when doing so.

-### There is also the Euler and Quaternion objects for steting rotation
+### There is also the Euler and Quaternion objects for setting rotation

 The Vector3 class is used for, well, vectors in what might often be called Vector space.
 There is some overlap between position, and rotation, but when it comes to the rotation property of an Object3d class instance that is an instance of the [Euler class](/2021/04/28/threejs-euler/).
 The Euler class id often a good start when it comes to working out things with local rotation of objects, but when it comes to really getting into rotations there is the [Quaternion](/2023/03/24/threejs-quaternion/) Class.